Reds Vs Giants Prediction, Odds, Pick

 Final Reds-Giants Prediction & Pick

-Our lean is to the Giants, but this is a classic pitching duel.
-Just sit back and enjoy.
+Our lean is to the Giants, but the pitching matchup is not a clear-cut edge for San Francisco.
+Pass on a pregame bet and wait for a midgame live play.

 Final Reds-Giants Prediction & Pick: Giants moneyline